 Heishman's background in local public health, community health planning, and health care system improvement enable her to take a broad, multifaceted approach to new program development.
 She is involved in projects related to state health system transformation, businesses and health, community health data systems, communities learning from one another in networks, and health care systems connecting to population health and addressing social determinants of health.

 Previously, Heishman was a prevention specialist with the Centers for Disease Control and Prevention (CDC).
 While on field assignment, she coordinated the development of a Community Health Improvement Plan in Manchester, N.H.
 At CDC headquarters in Atlanta, Ga., she supported the Influenza Epidemiology and Prevention Branch during the spread of 2009 H1N1 Influenza.
-She also worked with CDC’s Healthy Community Design Program in the National Center for Environmental Health to promote and evaluate Health Impact Assessments (HIA) and with CDC’s WHO Collaborating Center for Reproductive Health on a project to improve birth outcomes in hospitals in Kabul, Afghanistan.
+She also worked with CDC’s Healthy Community Design Program to promote and evaluate Health Impact Assessments (HIA) and with CDC’s WHO Collaborating Center for Reproductive Health to improve birth outcomes in hospitals in Kabul, Afghanistan.

 Heishman received a bachelor’s degree in Biology from the University of Virginia and a Master of Public Health in Community Oriented Public Health Practice from the University of Washington, Seattle.

 Born in West Virginia, she now resides in Princeton.
 She enjoys good conversation, good writing, and good food, and is eager to share all three.